What is Maine Community Health Options?

-What role will physicians and providers have in this plan?
+What role do physicians and providers have in this plan?

-We have already had discussions with providers who are interested in providing services to match their community needs.
 We believe providers and patients know how best to improve health and well-being.
-We will be flexible in our approach and responsive to ideas that providers have – including patient centered medical homes, telemedicine and other innovations that will improve health and save costs.
+We are flexible in our approach and responsive to ideas that providers have – including patient centered medical homes, telemedicine and other innovations that will improve health and save costs.

-What features will MCHO offer that will help improve healthcare in Maine?
+What features does MCHO offer that will help improve healthcare in Maine?

 Increasing appropriate use of preventive care services